Gilbert du Motier, Marquis de Lafayette: Finding a cause

 In September 1775, when Lafayette turned 18, he returned to Paris and received the captaincy in the Dragoons he had been promised as a wedding present.
 In December, his first child, Henriette, was born.
-During these months, Lafayette became convinced that the American Revolution reflected his own beliefs, saying "My heart was dedicated."

-The year 1776 saw delicate negotiations between American agents, including Silas Deane, and Louis XVI and his foreign minister, Comte Charles de Vergennes.
-The king and his minister hoped that by supplying the Americans with arms and officers, they might restore French influence in North America, and exact revenge against Britain for the loss in the Seven Years' War.
+During these months, Lafayette became convinced that the American Revolution reflected his own beliefs, saying "My heart was dedicated".
+The year 1776 saw delicate negotiations between American agents, including Silas Deane, and Louis XVI and his foreign minister, the Count of Vergennes.
+The king and his minister hoped that by supplying the Americans with arms and officers, they might restore French influence in North America, and exact revenge against Britain for France's defeat in the Seven Years' War.
 When Lafayette heard that French officers were being sent to America, he demanded to be among them.
-He met Deane, and gained inclusion despite his youth.
+He met Deane and gained inclusion despite his youth.
 On 7 December 1776, Deane enlisted Lafayette as a major general.

-The plan to send French officers (as well as other aid) to America came to nothing when the British heard of it and threatened war.
-Lafayette's father-in-law, de Noailles, scolded the young man and told him to go to London and visit the Marquis de Noailles, the ambassador to Britain and Lafayette's uncle by marriage, which he did in February 1777.
+The plan to send French officers (as well as other forms of aid) to the Americans came to nothing when the British government gained wind of it and threatened war.
+Lafayette's father-in-law, de Noailles, scolded the young man and told him to go to London and visit the Marquis de Noailles, the French ambassador to Britain and Lafayette's uncle by marriage, which he did in February 1777.
 In the interim, he did not abandon his plans to go to America.
-Lafayette was presented to George III, and spent three weeks in London society.
+Lafayette was presented to George III and spent three weeks in London.
 On his return to France, he went into hiding from his father-in-law (and superior officer), writing to him that he was planning to go to America.
-De Noailles was furious, and convinced Louis to issue a decree forbidding French officers from serving in America, specifically naming Lafayette.
+De Noailles was furious and convinced Louis to issue a decree forbidding French officers from serving in America, specifically naming Lafayette.
 Vergennes may have persuaded the king to order Lafayette's arrest, though this is uncertain.